naveedmerchant/BayesScreening/README.md

 plot(seq(from = min(dataset1), to = max(dataset1), length.out = 100) , dnorm(seq(from = min(dataset1), to = max(dataset1), length.out = 100)))

 ```
+## Vignette

+A Vignette is available for assistance in understanding the package.
+While it can be downloaded and built with the package, some of the code in it can take a while to run, especially if the computer running it does not have many cores.

+The Vignette can be found here: